 - Change in language and communication

-- Reasoning and judgement etc.
+- Reasoning and judgment etc.

 Possible causes of dementia

 Dementia is basically caused by the damage to the cells in the brain.
 This damage interferes with the ability of the brain cells in communicating with each other.
-When these brain cells are not able to communicate effectively, then behavior, thought process, feeling and action of a person are being affected.
+When these brain cells are not able to communicate effectively, then behavior, thought process, feeling, and action of a person are being affected.

-Certain types of brain cell damage in particular areas of the brain constitute to different types of dementia.
+Certain types of brain cell damage in particular areas of the brain constitute different types of dementia.
 In Alzheimer’s case, high levels of certain proteins make it hard for brain cells to communicate with each other.
-Hippocampus, a region in the brain is the center of learning and memory.
+Hippocampus, a region of the brain is the center of learning and memory.
 Brain cells in these regions often become the first to be damaged.
 That is why memory loss is one of the earliest recognized symptoms of Alzheimer’s.

 Though most changes in the brain that cause dementia worsen over time, thinking and memory which have been caused by the following conditions could still be improved if the condition is being addressed at the earliest by an expert physician: